Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "When you are content to be simply yourself and don't compare or compete, everybody will respect you. "
+> "Remember that sometimes not getting what you want is a wonderful stroke of luck."
-> — **Lao Tzu**
+> — **Dalai Lama**

 ---